 The disclaimer, "Neither the name Zorin nor any other name or character in this film is meant to portray a real company or actual person" was added after producers discovered a real company known as Zoran Ladicorbic Ltd. Their industry was fashion design.

-Filming was delayed when the "007 Stage" at Pinewood Studios burned down on 27 June 1984.
+Filming was delayed when the "007 Stage" at Pinewood Studios burned down on 27 June 1984 during production of Legend (1985).
 It was totally rebuilt in less than four months, and renamed "The Albert R. Broccoli 007 Stage".
-Unintentionally, the title song of the movie was called "Dance Into The Fire".
-The stage burnt down again in July 2006 just after filming had been completed on Casino Royale (2006).
+Coincidentally, the title song of the movie contained the lyric "Dance into the fire".
+The stage burned down again in July 2006 just after filming had been completed on Casino Royale (2006).

 Just before the jump off the Eiffel Tower stunt was to be undertaken, two thrill-seeking members of the public made an unauthorized jump off Paris' famous landmark.
 It has long been a dare, lark and thrill for people to jump off famous structures without permission.
 The first of the film's jumps was so successful that the second jump was canceled thereby eliminating any further risk, cost and time.
 However, as mentioned in Inside 'A View to a Kill' (2000), two of the crew, including Don 'Tweet' Caltvedt, allegedly went and made an unauthorized jump as they were apparently so disappointed that they didn't get to jump off the Eiffel Tower.
 The non-permitted stunt jump cost them their jobs as it jeopardized the remaining filming of the shoot in the French capital.